microsoft/SigmaCollab/README.md

 # SigmaCollab: A Dataset for Situated Collaboration

 __`SigmaCollab`__ is a dataset that enables research on human-AI physically situated collaboration.
-The dataset consists of a set of 85 sessions in which untrained participants were guided by a mixed-reality assistive AI agent in performing procedural tasks in the physical world.
+The dataset consists of a set of 85 sessions in which untrained participants were guided by a mixed-reality assistive AI agent in performing procedural tasks in the physical world, plus an additional 8 sessions in which the system guided an expert in performing the same tasks.

 ![`SigmaCollab` data](InteractionSample.png)